adokky/zero-json/readme.md

 ## Differences from `kotlinx-serialization-json`

 * The input JSON string must be fully loaded into memory before decoding.
 This library is not suitable for deserializing large JSON files.
-This limitation is irrelevant for typical REST APIs, where request and response sizes are limited.
-Non-blocking setup also has a soft requirement for JSON to be moderately small (otherwise it will require offloading deserialization to a separate thread)
+This limitation is irrelevant for typical REST APIs, where request and response sizes are limited
 * No [array polymorphism](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-builder/use-array-polymorphism.html)
 * Option to serialize structured map keys as escaped strings.
 * [External][external-ser] serializers and [partial][partial-ser] custom serializers are not supported because of the [bug][descriptor-bug].